Dichloroacetylene: Reactions

+It forms pi-complexes with tungsten, such as [WCl5(C2Cl2)]-.

 Biological role and toxicity

-Dichloroacetylene causes neurological disorders, among other problems.
+Dichloroacetylene causes severe neurological disorders, among other problems.
+Main route of human exposure to dichloroacetylene has been the breakdown of trichloroethylene in presence of alkali hydroxides, historically during trichloroethylene anaesthesia when soda lime was used.
+Humans exposed to dichloroacetylene showed symptoms such as nausea, vomiting, loss of appetite, headache, facial nervous and muscular issues, and formation of herpes-like lesions on the face.
+Some people reported itching around the eyes and pain around the jaw.
+It affects the trigeminal nerve in particular and over-exposure could be fatal.

 Studies on male rats and rabbits have shown that inhalation of dichloroacetylene can cause tubular necrosis, focal necrosis, and other nephrotoxic effects.
 Additionally, the rabbits that were given dichloroacetylene experienced hepatotoxic and neuropathological effects.
 Inhalation of dichloroacetylene also causes benign tumors of the livers and kidneys of rats.
 The chemical also caused increased instances of lymphomas.
 It also causes weight loss in animals.
 3.5% of a dose of dichloroacetylene remains in the corpses of male Wistar rats.
 The LC50s of mice exposed to dichloroacetylene are 124 parts per million for a 1-hour exposure by inhalation and 19 parts per million for a 6-hour exposure by inhalation.
 The chemical is ingested primarily through glutathione-dependent systems.
 Glutathione also reacts with it.
 Hepatic and renal glutathione S-transferases serve as catalysts to this reaction.
-While dichloroacetylene is nephrotoxic in rats, it does not show any signs of nephrotoxicity in humans.
+While dichloroacetylene is nephrotoxic in rats, its nephrotoxicity in humans is not well-understood.

 Dichloroacetylene has mutagenic effects on Salmonella typhimurium.

+Like trichloroethylene, dichloroacetylene is metabolized to S-(1,2-dichlorovinyl)-L-cysteine (DCVC) in vivo.

 The maximum safe concentration of dichloroacetylene in air is 0.1 parts per million.
 It is unsafe to store dichloroacetylene in close proximity to potassium, sodium, or aluminium powder.

-Like trichloroethylene, dichloroacetylene is metabolized to S-(1,2-dichlorovinyl)-L-cysteine (DCVC) in vivo.

 According to the Department of Transportation, it is forbidden to ship dichloroacetylene.